QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     A x = b

 We will now
-focus on cases where :math:`A` is both massive, sparse (e.g. potentially millions of equations), and sometimes ill-conditioned - but where there is always unique solution.
+focus on cases where :math:`A` is both massive (e.g. potentially millions of equations), sparse, and sometimes ill-conditioned - but where there is always unique solution.

 While this may seem excessive, it occurs in practice due to the curse of dimensionality, discretizations of PDEs, and when working with big data.